Hiroshi Amano

 Hiroshi Amano (天野 浩, Amano Hiroshi) is a Japanese physicist, engineer and inventor specializing in the field of semiconductor technology.
-For his work he was awarded the 2014 Nobel Prize in Physics together with Isamu Akasaki and Shuji Nakamura for "the invention of efficient blue light-emitting diodes which has enabled bright and energy-saving white light sources".
+He was the co-inventor of the blue LED, for which he was awarded the 2014 Nobel Prize in Physics together with Isamu Akasaki and Shuji Nakamura.

 Amano was elected as a member of the National Academy of Engineering in 2016 for the development of p-type gallium nitride (GaN) doping, enabling blue semiconductor LEDs.

 Early life and education

 Amano was born in Hamamatsu, Japan, on September 11, 1960.
 He received his BE, ME and DE degree in 1983, 1985 and 1989, respectively, from Nagoya University.

 During elementary school days, he played soccer as a goalkeeper and softball as a catcher.
 He was also passionate about amateur radio and despite hating studying, he was good at mathematics.
 Upon entering high school, he began taking his studies seriously and became a top student by studying every day late into the night.